Egypt mosque attack toll climbs above 300

 Northern Sinai unrest

-Friday's attack prompted wide international condemnation, with US President Donald Trump among the leaders expressing their condolences and vowing to continue the fight against terrorism.
+Friday's attack prompted wide international condemnation, with US President Donald Trump among the leaders expressing condolences and vowing to continue the fight against terrorism.

 Sisi expressed concern recently that ISIS militants fleeing Iraq and Syria would come to Egypt.